 Whether you capture video on your phone, with a dedicated video camera, or within Camtasia itself, once you are done you can easily upload the finished product to YouTube, Vimeo, Wistia, your online course platform, or wherever makes sense for your purposes.

-And having the companion app Fuse is a huge advantage.
+And having the companion app to Camtasia, Fuse, is a huge advantage.
 This can greatly simplify your workflow by making it easy to transfer files from your smartphone to Camtasia.

 Finally, I really like that Camtasia works on both Macs and PCs (unlike, for example Screenflow – which I also love, but which works only on Macs.)